-1. Get a TAP Card
+A. Get a TAP card to pay

 My second problem with using the bus was not knowing which bus to take.
 The official websites for this will overwhelm you with huge bus schedules and maps.
 Instead, enter your destination on Google Maps and click the public transport button (between the car and person icons) to see which buses to take.
 So much easier!

-3. Use the Transit App
+C. Use the Transit App to find bus schedules

 The next issue to tackle was the bus schedule.
 How often would they arrive, and how could I minimize my waiting time?
 Of course, you can use the convoluted Metro website, but apps are so much more convenient.
 I chose the Transit app (available for iOS and Android).
 This tells you down to the minute when buses will arrive. it’s fantastic!
 Highly recommended.
-Using this, I minimized waiting time, most of the time.
-I learned the hard way though, that buses sometimes arrive a minute or two early, so leave a little margin.

-Uber / Lyft
+4. Uber / Lyft ride sharing